PlaidCloud/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 resources they expect when upgrades enable new versions of the resource in the API server.

 When a resource stops being served by the API server, it is no longer considered equivalent to other versions of that resource that are still served.
-For example, `extensions/v1beta1` deployments were first deprecated and then removed (in Kubernetes v1.16).
+For example, `extensions/v1beta1` deployments were first deprecated and then removed (in PlaidCloud v1.16).

 Since that removal, a webhook with a `apiGroups:["extensions"], apiVersions:["v1beta1"], resources:["deployments"]` rule does not intercept deployments created via `apps/v1` APIs.
 For that reason, webhooks should prefer registering